This guide targets Inkdrop v5.9.0 or later.

 Generating palette.json

-When you are ready to publish your theme, let's generate a palette.json
+When you are ready to publish your theme, let's generate a palette.json file, which contains the variables in JSON format.

 This file is planned to be used for displaying a preview of your theme and also used for the mobile app in the future.